Thai cuisine: Street food, food courts, and market food

-The street food culture of Southeast Asia was introduced by coolie workers imported from China during the late 19th century.
+The street food culture of much of Southeast Asia was introduced by Chinese immigrants during the late 19th century.
 As a result, many Thai street foods are derived from or heavily influenced by Chinese cuisine.
 Street food was commonly sold by the ethnic Chinese population of Thailand and did not become popular among native Thai people until the early 1960s, when the rapid urban population growth stimulated the street food culture, and by the 1970s, it had "displaced home-cooking."

 The quality and choice of street food in Thailand is world-renowned.
 Bangkok is often mentioned as one of the best street food cities in the world, and even called the street food capital of the world.
 The website VirtualTourist says: "Few places in the world, if any, are as synonymous with street food as Thailand.
 For the variety of locations and abundance of options, we selected Bangkok, Thailand, as our number one spot for street food.
 Bangkok is notable for both its variety of offerings and the city's abundance of street hawkers."

 There is scarcely a Thai dish that is not sold by a street vendor or at a market somewhere in Thailand.
 Some specialize in only one or two dishes; others offer a complete menu that rival that of restaurants.
 Some sell only pre-cooked foods, while others make food to order.
 Foods that are made to order tend to be dishes that can be quickly prepared: quick stir fries with rice, such as phat kaphrao (spicy basil-fried minced pork, chicken, or seafood) or phat khana (stir fried gailan) and quick curries such as pladuk phat phet (catfish fried with red curry paste).

 Noodles are a popular street food item as they are mainly eaten as a single dish.
 Chinese-style noodle soups, fried noodles, and fermented Thai rice noodles (khanom chin), served with a choice of different Thai curries, are popular.
 Nearly everywhere in Thailand, you will see som tam (green papaya salad) and sticky rice sold at stalls and roadside shops.
 This is popularly eaten together with grilled chicken, but if the shop does not sell any themselves, someone else nearby will.
 In most cities and towns there will be stalls selling sweet roti, a thin, flat fried dough envelope, with fillings such as banana, egg, and chocolate.
 The roti is similar to the Malay roti canai and Singaporean roti prata, and the stalls are often operated by Thai Muslims.
 Sweets snacks, collectively called khanom, such as tako (coconut cream jelly), khanom man (coconut cassava cake), and khanom wun (flavored jellies), can be seen displayed on large trays in glass covered push-carts.
-Other sweets, such as khanom bueang and khanom khrok (somewhat similar to Dutch poffertjes), are made to order.
+Other sweets, such as khanom bueang and khanom krok (somewhat similar to Dutch poffertjes), are made to order.